layalkashgari/TicTacToe/README.md

 Improve the structre and style of the game.
 User can undo a move.

-# special thanks
+# Special thanks

 Trevor, Jacki and Ghadeer.
-Everyone. :D:D

 # Resources: